eribertomota/forensics-samples/README.md

 Just download all repository or an isolated filesystem image and be happy.
-You can learn/test tools are foremost, magicrescue, scalpel, exifprobe, ext4magic, extundelete, ext3grep, sleuthkit, scrounge-ntfs, afflib-tools, metacam, etc.
+You can learn/test tools are foremost, magicrescue, scalpel, exifprobe, ext4magic, extundelete, ext3grep, sleuthkit, disktype, afflib-tools, metacam, etc.

 All filesystem images have a single partition starting at sector 2048.
 To